kottans-frontend-2018/assignments_OleksiyRudenko/README.md

  * Test the result in all available browsers & on different devices.
  * Turn off CSS styling and check how your form looks and if it is still usable.

+ ### Notes from mock-up author

+ > The top panel (order summary + help) will be sticky and lively updated as the user go through the form.
+New steps will be revealed progressively.

  ## Assets

   * [Proxima Nova fonts by Mark Simonson](https://github.com/elliakou/proxima-nova-web-fonts) /